Man Shot Dead Near Prudential Center In Boston's Back Bay

 BOSTON (CBS) — A man was shot dead late Tuesday morning in Boston’s Back Bay close to the Prudential Center.

-Police said it happened at Huntington Avenue and West Newton Street, near the Colonnade Hotel.
-The victim in his 20s or 30s was shot multiple times and pronounced dead at a Boston hospital, Police Commissioner William Gross said.
+Police said it happened just before 11 a.m. at Huntington Avenue and West Newton Street, near the Colonnade Hotel.
+The victim between 30 and 40 years old was shot multiple times and pronounced dead at a Boston hospital, Police Commissioner William Gross said.

-A witness shared a photo with WBZ-TV of police putting someone in handcuffs at the scene.
-Police confirmed that they have a suspect in custody.
+Witness Kara Deyermenjian shared a photo with WBZ-TV of police putting someone in handcuffs at the scene.
+She said she saw officers running up Huntington Avenue with guns drawn outside Star Market.
+Police confirmed that they have a suspect in custody and thanked witnesses for their reports.

+“We had Good Samaritans that engaged in heroic behavior, got the police involved,” Suffolk County District Attorney Rachael Rollins said.

 SkyEye video showed a heavy police presence by the hotel, with crime tape blocking off part of Huntington Avenue around the Prudential T Station entrance.